-The recent study by Madan et al. [1] provides valuable information on the utility of intranodal cryobiopsy or forceps to endobronchial ultrasound - transbronchial needle aspiration (EBUS-TBNA) during sampling of mediastinal lymph nodes.
-It found that intranodal cryoprobe acquires a larger tissue and increases diagnostic yield.
+This article is distributed under the terms of the Creative Commons Attribution-NonCommercial International License (CC BY-NC 4.0) which permits any noncommercial use, distribution, and reproduction in any medium, provided the original author(s) and source are credited. diagnostic yield.
 However, the increase in the diagnostic yield was statistically not significant.
 This is an important observation.
-Often, pilot studies with small sample size find significant differences between two procedures which larger studies fail to find.
-However, finding an insignificant advantage of intranodal cryobiopsy to EBUS-TBNA raises the doubt whether larger studies would change this observation.
+Often, pilot studies with small sample sizes find significant differences between two procedures that larger studies fail to find.
+However, finding an insignificant advantage of intranodal cryobiopsy to EBUS-TBNA raises doubt about whether larger studies would change this observation.

-Diagnostic utility of cryobiopsy has gained traction over time with increasing evidence supporting its benefits.
-A systematic review and meta-analysis of 39 studies published in 2022 on the diagnostic yield of cryobiopsy for peripheral pulmonary lesions (PPLs), interstitial lung diseases (ILDs), and lung cancers found a significantly greater yield with a larger tissue size [2].
-None of the over 3500 biopsies included in the meta-analysis included mediastinal lymph node sampling by intranodal cryobiopsy.
+The diagnostic utility of cryobiopsy has gained traction over time, with increasing evidence supporting its benefits.
+A systematic review and meta-analysis of 39 studies published in 2022 on the diagnostic yield of cryobiopsy for peripheral pulmonary lesions, interstitial lung diseases, and lung cancers found a significantly greater yield with a larger tissue size [2].
+None of the more than 3500 biopsies included in the meta-analysis included mediastinal lymph node sampling by intranodal cryobiopsy.

-A randomized trial of 197 patients [3] has found that cryobiopsy of mediastinal lymph nodes improves the yield of diagnosis of benign lesions and uncommon tumors, whereas for common lung malignancies and diagnosis of metastatic lymphadenopathy, there yield is similar to EBUS-TBNA.
-This again emphasizes the use of cryobiopsy can help us to possibly increase the yield when a benign etiology like tuberculosis or sarcoidosis is suspected.
+A randomized trial of 197 patients has found that cryobiopsy of mediastinal lymph nodes improves the yield of diagnosis of benign lesions and uncommon tumors, whereas, for common lung malignancies and diagnosis of metastatic lymphadenopathy, the yield is similar to EBUS-TBNA [3].
+This again emphasizes the fact that the use of cryobiopsy can help us to possibly increase the yield when a benign etiology like tuberculosis or sarcoidosis is suspected.
 This is of immense importance in developing countries, where the diagnostic dilemma of underlying tuberculosis in any sarcoidosis patient remains unclear.
 Larger studies for cryobiopsy in mediastinal lymphadenopathy in this subgroup of patients are required to provide more evidence.

-A recently published randomized study [4] comparing cryobiopsy and forceps biopsy with EBUS-TBNA had also found a similar yield with all three modalities.
-The observation resonates with that made by Manu et al [1].
+A recently published randomized study comparing cryobiopsy and forceps biopsy with EBUS-TBNA also found a similar yield with all three modalities [4].
+The observation resonates with that made by Manu et al. [1].
 However, they found that cryobiopsy yielded larger tissue sizes.
 This has a particular advantage in conditions like lung cancer.
 Smaller tissues from EBUS-TBNA with or without intranodal forceps often get consumed during histopathological and/or immunohistochemistry analysis.
 This leaves no or inadequate tissue for conducting molecular analysis.
 As the target gene library to which pharmacotherapy is approved increases, so does the size of the tissue required for molecular analysis.
-In case of inadequate tissue, either a repeat sampling is required or less reliable methods like blood biopsy are resorted to.
+In case of inadequate tissue, either a repeat sampling is required, or less reliable methods like blood biopsy are resorted to.
 Cryobiopsy, by yielding tissue of larger sizes, becomes clearly advantageous in terms of yield and procedure time compared to EBUS-TBNA alone or forceps biopsy.

-The work by Manu et al provides evidence that intranodal forceps biopsy at present does not have a statistically significant benefit.
+The work by Manu et al. provides evidence that intranodal forceps biopsy at present does not have a statistically significant benefit.
 Similarly, adding cryobiopsy to EBUS-TBNA may not increase the diagnostic yield of mediastinal lymph node sampling compared to EBUS-TBNA alone.
 However, the addition of cryobiopsy to EBUS-TBNA has an advantage in suspected neoplastic lymphadenopathy.
-It provides a larger tissue sample that can be subjected to molecular testing for immunotherapy or targeted therapy and avoiding the need for a repeat biopsy.
+It provides a larger tissue sample that can be subjected to molecular testing for immunotherapy or targeted therapy and avoids the need for a repeat biopsy.

-The current national guidelines recommend cryobiopsy for mediastinal lymphadenopathy in patients with negative previous EBUS-TBNA or negative onsite pathological examination.
-[5] There is no mention of the underlying etiology (benign vs malignant) suspected in the recommendations.
+The current national guidelines recommend cryobiopsy for mediastinal lymphadenopathy in patients with negative previous EBUS-TBNA or negative onsite pathological examination [5].
+There is no mention of the underlying etiology (benign vs. malignant) suspected in the recommendations.